-- The school operates a total communication environment - Very close links with the Speech and Language team who work with individuals, small groups and classes. - The school employs a Speech and Language therapist for 1 day per week in addition to the Speech and Language service provided for our school.
-She works with individual children, runs small groups such as social skills, a girls group and a Lego Therapy group.
-She also works in close partnership with our school OT who we employ to plan joint programmes and run groups such as the SPOT group (Speech and OT group) which targets early communication, interaction and sensory needs). - Pupils at the school use a range of communication strategies such as PECS, Makaton, AAC devices such as LAMP, and use of iPad etc. - Communication and social skills are included on each child's individual education plan (IEP) which ensures they are a key element to their daily curriculum.
+- The school operates a total communication environment - Very close links with the Speech and Language team who work with individuals, small groups and classes.
+Training is also provided by the team to support staff and parents. - The school employs a Speech and Language therapist for 1 day per week in addition to the Speech and Language service provided for our school.
+She works with individual children, runs small groups such as social skills and a girl's group.
+She also works in close partnership with our Family Support Worker to plan joint programmes and run groups such as the Character and Strengths Group and NSPCC Keep Safe project which targets communication, interaction and emotional needs. - Pupils at the school use a range of communication strategies such as PECS, Makaton, AAC devices such as LAMP, and use of iPad etc. - Communication and social skills are included on each child's individual education plan (IEP) which ensures they are a key element to their daily curriculum.